-Parkland CLASS is very active in the development and delivery of services for disabled adults and children from Nunavut and the Northwest Territories in the Canadian Arctic.
+Parkland CLASS is very active in the development and delivery of services for adults and children with disabilities from Nunavut and the Northwest Territories in the Canadian Arctic.
 These services include residential group home placements, adult proprietorships, children's specialized foster care, individual apartment living, and community bridging.

-The Agency's programs for northern individuals are either delivered in Central Alberta, where high needs children and adults are being served, or in the Inuvik Region of the Northwest Territories where indigenous adults and youth are being supported in two residential projects.
+The Agency's programs for northern individuals are either delivered in Central Alberta, where high-needs children and adults are being served, or in the Inuvik Region of the Northwest Territories, where indigenous adults and youth are being supported in two residential homes.

 The programs and services that support Northern adults and children while they are living in Central Alberta are described within the Children's and Adult Services program areas.